Apay-collison/redacted/README.md

 ## Features

 - Seamless wallet connection and management
-- Easy APT transfers between users
+- Easy NEAR transfers between users
 - Faucet access for testnet tokens
 - Community voting system
 - Transaction notifications
-- Multi-network support (Aptos Mainnet, Testnet, Devnet)
+- Multi-network support (Near Mainnet, Testnet, Devnet)

 ## Commands

 ### `/connect`
-Connect your Aptos wallet to the bot.
+Connect your Near wallet to the bot.
 Your address will be saved for future use.

 ### `/check`
-View the Aptos address currently connected to your Discord account.
+View the Near address currently connected to your Discord account.

 ### `/send`
-Send APT to another user or address.
+Send NEAR to another user or address.
 - Inputs:
-  - `amount`: string (e.g., "0.1" for 0.1 APT)
+  - `amount`: string (e.g., "0.1" for 0.1 NEAR)
-  - `to_address`: string (Aptos address or Discord user tag)
+  - `to_address`: string (Near address or Discord user tag)

 ### `/faucet`
-Receive testnet APT to your connected wallet.
+Receive testnet NEAR to your connected wallet.
 - Options: Testnet, Devnet

 ### `/createVote`